CUFCTL/mlbd/skills/palmetto-cluster.md

 ## Palmetto Cluster

 The Palmetto Cluster is Clemson's high-performance computing cluster.
 In our lab we use Palmetto extensively to run experiments that we can't run on our own machines.
 Full documentation on Palmetto can be found [here](https://www.palmetto.clemson.edu/palmetto/).
+There is also a [Youtube tutorial](https://www.youtube.com/playlist?list=PLagFkXs2Bczaukd90bUWy0E2qub9alZn1) for Palmetto created by Clemson CITI.

 ### Getting Access to Palmetto